gopinathsjsu/teamproject-infinite-loop/README.md

-# BOX OFFICE : Unveiling the Red Carpet to Your Personal Cinematic World – Book, Experience, Enthrall!.
+# BOX OFFICE

-teamproject-infinite-loop
+**Unveiling the Red Carpet to Your Personal Cinematic World – Book, Experience, Enthrall!**
 Box Office is your all-access pass to the pulsating heart of cinema, where booking your next movie adventure is just a click away.
 Revel in the luxury of choice with our extensive, multi-location movie listings and exclusive members-only perks.
 Dive into the world of film with our unique Box Office Store, showcasing a treasure trove of movie merchandise.
 Make every screening a gala affair—whether you're a cinephile, a casual viewer, or a movie mogul in the making.

 ---
 ## Team Members :